Chandikhole: Geography

 It is located in the Jajpur District of Odisha.

 Location

 Chandikhole is one of the end points of National Highway 200, the other end being Raipur.
 National Highway 16 passes through Chandikhole.

-Nearest airport is Biju Patnaik Airport at Bhubaneswar, which is at a distance of about 70 km.
+The nearest airport is Biju Patnaik Airport at Bhubaneswar about 70 km away.
 It is an extremely strategic location in terms of commerce as it acts as a junction between Kalinganagar, Cuttack, Bhadrak and Paradeep.

-The nearest town is Jaraka which is 12 km away from this place.
+The nearest town, Jaraka, is 12 km away from Chandikhole.